-From the bluegrass hills of Kentucky, Clyde Booth, a former gravedigger and construction engineer envisioned creating an underground burial mausoleum.
+From the bluegrass hills of Kentucky, Clyde Booth, a former gravedigger and construction engineer, envisioned creating an underground burial mausoleum.
 As a young boy digging graves with his Uncle, he witnessed first hand unkempt graves and overgrown grounds.
 Booth thought he could come up with a better burial technique.
 In 1969, he began studying burial mounds and the catacombs of Rome as a hobby, astounded that both still remained today.
-At the age of 67, he set out to build his dream in the Southeast that people would visit for centuries to come.
+At the age of 67, he set out to build his dream in the Southeast.
+A place he hoped people would visit for centuries to come.

 In 1990, Booth purchased a 16 acre lot in Bessemer, Alabama.
 His idea of an earth-covered mound would be like an underground version of the above-ground mausoleum.
 His idea drawn from ancient Indian burial traditions, but updated with modern technology to include video information on the entombed.
 Memorial Mound was finally opened in 1992.

 The facility’s foundation sits 8 feet below ground level with a large interior room serving as a chapel.
 It has separate wings on each side with metal racks for caskets and cremated remains.
 Relatives could not enter the warehouse-like room that housed the caskets, but could place items and floors on an interior marble wall.
 The steel roof was buried in red Alabama clay soil with a stairway leading down into the mound from street level.